 The cerebellum attaches to the posterior aspect of the brainstem by 3 large tracts, the superior, middle and inferior cerebellar peduncles.
 Do not confuse these with the cerebral peduncle.

-- Middle cerebellar peduncle (brachium pontis) has afferent fibres from the cerebral cortex.
+- Middle cerebellar peduncle (brachium pontis) attaches to the pons.
+It has afferent fibres from the pons - the pontocerebellar fibres.
 The cerebellar hemispheres receive input from the contralateral motor and premotor cortices by fibres which have decussated in the pons and enter the cerebellum via the middle cerebellar peduncle.
 The middle peduncle brings input from pontine nuclei.

 CSF is formed from the choroid plexuses in the lateral (70%), third (5%) and fourth (5%) ventricles and ependymal cells(20%) lining the ventricles.
 The epithelium of the choroid plexus forms a barrier between blood and CSF filtering out various substances.
 CSF Flow is from the lateral ventricles through the foramen of Munro into the third ventricle and then through the aqueduct of Sylvius into the fourth ventricle.
 The aqueduct is only 2 mm in diameter and is a common site of CSF flow blockage.
 From there it drains through one of three foramina either laterally through the foramina of luschka (lateral) or the medially placed foramen of Magendie.
 CSF then enters the subarachnoid space.
 It is finally absorbed by the arachnoid villi into the venous sinuses.
 Obstruction at the level of the aqueduct causes a non communicating hydrocephalus.
 Obstruction to CSF flow at the level of the arachnoid villi causes a communicating hydrocephalus.
 Lumbar puncture is not contraindicated, in fact it may be diagnostic as well as therapeutic in those with a communicating hydrocephalus where pressures are freely transmitted through the subarachnoid space.
 CSF is produced by the action of the Na+/K+ ATPase pump actively moving Na+ ions into the lumen of the ventricles which is then followed by h40.
 This happens in the cuboidal cell epithelial cells that form the choroid plexus.
 The choroid plexus releases about 500 mls of CSF per day into a volume of 100-150 ml.
 The choroid plexus selectively filters the CSF so that its content differs from plasma.
 CSF has a lower glucose, very much lower protein, low urea and a low amino acids content.
 CSF protein is 1/1000th that of CSF.
 CSF means that the brain basically floats such that the effective weight of the brain is reduced from 1400 g to about 50 g.
 The CSF also plays a role in the continual drainage of the ventricular cavities and subarachnoid space.
 The CSF is replaced three times per day and enough is produced in 3 days to fill the entire brain free skull volume.
 It is no surprise that acute hydrocephalus can be an acutely fatal event if unrecognised and untreated.